 For the first time ever, five generations of workforce coexist in the workplace.
 Due to each generation having different expectations of their work, culture, and knowledge-sharing, it can become a challenge for human resources departments to motivate them.
 While this multigenerational workforce shares similar motivations and challenges, there is a wide disconnect in what success looks like and how to get there.
 Companies must strive to close this gap.

-Here are some Tips for Motivating A Multigenerational Workforce.
+Tips for Motivating A Multigenerational Workforce.

 To effectively manage and motivate the baby boomer generation, consider their suggestions and experience.
 This generation has accumulated a wealth of industry knowledge, not to mention company knowledge if they are a veteran employee.
 You can motivate the baby boomer generation to impart this valuable expertise to younger, high-potential managers through corporate leadership programs.
 A lot of companies encourage senior leaders who are planning to retire to offer consulting to help train their successors.